alleksandrgall/demoucron-haskell/README.md

 Fast demoucron algorithm for parallel evaluataion of dependency graphs.
+Also known as graph order function and graph levels